thihara/thihara.github.io/_posts/2016-11-15-Two Facored Authentication with Twillio.md

 ---
 layout: post
-title: Two Factored (Multi factored really!)
-Authentication with Twilio Authy
+title: Two Factored Authentication with Twilio Authy
 ---
-# Two Factored Authentication

 ## What is it?